 CREATE TABLE t1(c1 INT PRIMARY KEY, c2 INT, c3 INT);

--- Use `SIMPLIFY_LIMIT` instead of `NO_SIMPLIFY_LIMIT` in the following hint usage example.
+-- Use the `SIMPLIFY_LIMIT` Hint instead of `NO_SIMPLIFY_LIMIT` to correct the hint usage in the example.

 SELECT /*+simplify_limit*/ *